-Following the board's decision with respect to the committee's recommendation, the individual or the chairperson of the reconsideration committee may appeal the decision to the board for review.
-Such appeal must be presented to the superintendent in writing within five days following the announcement of the superintendent's decision.
-The board will promptly determine whether to hear the appeal.
+k.
+Following the Superintendent's decision with respect to the committee's recommendation, the individual may appeal the decision to the board for review.

-- m.
-A recommendation to sustain a challenge will not be interpreted as a judgment of irresponsibility on the part of the individuals involved in the original selection or use of the material. - n.
+l.
+A recommendation to sustain a challenge will not be interpreted as a judgment of irresponsibility on the part of the individuals involved in the original selection or use of the material.

+m.
 Requests to reconsider materials which have previously been reconsidered by the committee must receive approval of two-thirds of the committee members before the materials will again be reconsidered.

-Completed and filed Reconsideration Request Forms are acted upon by the committee. - o.
-If necessary or appropriate in the judgment of the committee, the committee may appoint a subcommittee of members or nonmembers to consolidate challenges and to make recommendations to the full committee.
-The composition of this subcommittee will approximate the representation of the full committee. - p.
-Committee members directly associated with the selection, use, or challenger of the challenged material are excused from the committee during the deliberation of the challenged instructional materials.
-The superintendent may appoint a temporary replacement for the excused committee member, but the replacement is of the same general qualifications as the member excused. - q.
-Persons dissatisfied with the decision of the board may appeal to the Iowa Board of Education pursuant to state law.
+n.
+If necessary or appropriate in the judgement of the committee, the committee may consolidate related challenges, or decline to hear multiple challenges to the same materials, Generally, the committee will not hear subsequent challenges to the same materials within the same school year.